linuxontheweb/linuxontheweb.github.io/README.md

 	python3 -m http.server

-You should then be able to visit the site at http://localhost:8000.
+You should then be able to visit the site at localhost:8000.
 You can optionally specify a custom port number like so:

 	python3 -m http.server 12345

-The site should be live at http://localhost:12345.
+The site should be live at localhost:12345.

+But you might have more fun with the Node.js backend.
+To use it, run the following command instead.

+	node node/server.js

+This will run a server at port 8080.
+Edit the server.js file if you want to use an alternate port.

 ## Viewing and editing source code